Religion in Korea: Hinduism

-South Korea's Hindu believers are mainly Indian and Nepalese expatriates living in South Korea.
+South Korea's Hindu believers are mainly Indian and Nepalese migrant workers living in South Korea.
 However, Hindu traditions, such as yoga and Vedanta, sparked Koreans' interest in Indian culture.
 There are two Hindu temples in the Seoul area.

 Korean Confucianism

 Among historians, it can be argued that Confucianism has been around on the Korean Peninsula since ancient times.
 However, not an exact time frame can be pinpointed but it is estimated that Confucianism came to the peninsula prior to the Three Kingdoms period.
 Even in the third and fourth centuries historians gather that Confucian precepts were used by court nobles and others which means that Confucian thought influenced the intellectuals on the peninsula.
 Confucian thought began to dominate its influence in the government starting in the fourteenth century and moving into the sixteenth century it became the dominant thought and philosophy on the Korean Peninsula.

 The rise of Confucianism in Korea led to the rapid decline of Buddhism.
 During the fifteenth century, King Taejong enacted an anti-Buddhist policy which included reducing the number of monasteries and temples.
 When Confucianism began to be the dominant philosophy in the sixteenth century, Buddhism became the religion of the uneducated and rural people.
 The golden age of Confucianism in Korea was during the Joseon Dynasty.

 In modern Korea, Confucian temples and educational institutions still exist and exhibit modern practices however, after World War II Confucianism disappeared from the school curriculum.
 There was a revival of Confucianism in the late 1990s and some practices can still be seen being exhibited today such as funeral rites (which are a mixture of both Christian and Confucianism) and the concept of filial piety.
-Koreans don't like to admit they believe in Confucianism but you can still see some presence of Confucian influence throughout Korean society.
 Some of these observations include the veneration of elders, a strong commitment to education, and the rituals and rites dedicated to the dead.